Master-Git-Hack/CIMPS/README.md

 - Once Installed you need access to google drive API, and authorize your account.
 - After that you need to create a Backup to DB used or updated to create the certificates.
 - Next, you need to update the query to get the recent information.
-- And you need to map the elements at the certertificate, which element correspond to the information you need to show.
+- And you need to map the elements at the certificate, which element correspond to the information you need to show.
 - Finally check the folder id in case you need to upload files at drive, and the pwd of email account is the same, otherwise update it.

 ## ENV file settings